- 650 m²

 Five Stars.
 Simon provided a highly satisfactory selling experience.
 He achieved my desired price with the minimum of fuss.
 I have no hesitation in unreservedly recommending him as a leasing or selling agent.

 3D Virtual Tours

-The world is changing, constantly evolving, and so are we.
+The world is changing, constantly evolving, and we have evolved with it.

-We now offer a premium 3D virtual tour service to showcase your home to potential buyers and renters.
+Showcase your home with a premium 3D virtual tour to potential buyers and renters worldwide.

 Getting on better together when residing in a strata property

 Living in a strata property presents a unique set of challenges.
 Juggling neighbours, attending meetings and navigating different personalities is all a part of the unique tapestry of strata living.
 We asked some of our expert managers for tips on how to get the most out of living in a strata property.

 - Be aware: know the strata rules for your state, and your property’s by-laws/rules so you’re fully informed of your rights and your responsibilities.

 - Be involved: take an active interest in what goes on in your property.
 Attend meetings where decisions are made, and make your vote count.
 Use your proxy if you can’t attend.
 Ensure that insurance is adequate, and that the property has sufficient funds to meet the long term maintenance plans.

 - Protect your investment: maintain common property.
 If it’s getting run down, put up a motion at a meeting for specific works to be done.